-- The Directors shall (subject to article 86), at the first meeting of the Directors which is held after the election held by employees of the company of any employee of the company to serve on the Board as an employee representative, appoint that individual as a Staff Representative Director of the company; she/he will then be entitled to apply for membership. - A Staff Representative Director shall continue to hold office as a director of the company until the conclusion of the second annual general meeting which follows the date on which she/he was appointed, and will thus also cease to be a member.
-A Staff Representative Director shall be eligible for re-appointment; if reappointed shall hold office until the conclusion of the fourth annual general meeting which follows. - A Staff Representative Director who has held office for a period of four years shall automatically vacate office at the expiry of that four year period and shall not be eligible to hold office again as a Staff Representative Director until a period of one year has elapsed. - The Directors shall, in advance of the annual general meetings referred to (and allowing a reasonable time for completion of the election process) arrange for a ballot of employees of the company to elect the individuals to be appointed or reappointed as the Staff Representative Director; the rules relating to the election process shall be described in the Standing Orders issued by Directors from time to time. - The period on which an individual becomes a Staff Representative Director and the annual general meeting which follows shall be deemed to be a period of one year unless it is of less than six months' duration, in which case it will be disregarded. - If a Staff Representative Director ceases to hold office as a director and becomes a Staff Representative Director once more within a
+- The Directors shall (subject to article 86), at the first meeting of the Directors which is held after the election held by employees of the company of any employee of the company to serve on the Board as an employee representative, appoint that individual as a Staff Representative Director of the company; she/he will then be entitled to apply for membership. - A Staff Director shall continue to hold office as a director of the company until the conclusion of the second annual general meeting which follows the date on which she/he was appointed, and will thus also cease to be a member.
+A Staff Director shall be eligible for reappointment; if re-appointed shall hold office until the conclusion of the fourth annual general meeting which follows. - A Staff Director who has held office for a period of four years shall automatically vacate office at the expiry of that four year period and shall not be eligible to hold office again as a Staff Representative Director until a period of one year has elapsed. - The Directors shall, in advance of the annual general meetings referred to (and allowing a reasonable time for completion of the election process) arrange for a ballot of employees of the company to elect the individuals to be appointed or reappointed as the Staff Director; the rules relating to the election process shall be described in the Standing Orders issued by Directors from time to time. - The period on which an individual becomes a Staff Representative Director and the annual general meeting which follows shall be deemed to be a period of one year unless it is of less than six months' duration, in which case it will be disregarded. - If a Staff Director ceases to hold office as a director and becomes a Staff Director once more within a period of less than six months, she/he will be deemed to have held office as Staff Director continuously.